vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[3]loading/page.md

 When a provider is selected via the [source selection](#selection-process) process, it will go through the following setup process:

-1. Destroy the old provider if it's no longer active.
+1. Destroy the old provider if it's no longer active and fire `$event:provider-change` event with detail set to `null`.
-2. Wait for the new media provider loader to render so the underlying element (e.g., `<video>`) is ready.
+2. The loader will attempt to preconnect any URLs for the current provider or source.
-3. The loader will attempt to preconnect any URLs for the current provider or source.
+3. The `$event:provider-loader-change` event is fired.
-4. The `$event:provider-loader-change` event is fired.
+4. Wait for the new media provider loader to render so the underlying element (e.g., `<video>`) is ready.
 5. The loader will dynamically import and initialize the provider instance.
 6. The `$event:provider-change` event is fired - this is the best time to configure the provider before it runs through setup.